Suggested links

 Common benzodiazepines include:

-Benzodiazepine Abuse and Addiction
+Benzodiazepine Abuse

-Benzodiazepines can be habit-forming and lead to physical dependence and even substance use disorder if taken longer than recommended by a doctor or without a prescription.
+Benzodiazepines can be habit-forming and lead to physical dependence and even substance use disorder if taken longer than recommended by a doctor (or without a prescription.

 Signs of Benzodiazepine Addiction

 Benzodiazepine addiction can be challenging to identify, as its effects can sometimes be life-saving for those suffering from anxiety and depression, especially when symptoms can be crippling.
-The following behaviors are warning signs to look out for if you suspect benzodiazepine abuse is occurring with a loved one or even yourself:

 • Change in behavior and performance at work or school